 That philosophy shows in every corner of her home.

 Beth’s relationship with creative spaces goes back further than most.
 She grew up accompanying her mum on shoots, absorbing the rhythms of production long before she ever set foot in a studio professionally.
 By sixteen, she was already building a career in interiors.
-The decades since have taken her across the country, working in some of the UK’s most striking location homes – all while quietly carrying a dream of creating her own.
+The years since have taken her across the country, working in some of the UK’s most striking location homes – all while quietly carrying a dream of creating her own.

 “As I grew in the industry, I was travelling up and down the country, working in incredible location homes, and I was always dreaming of creating my own one day.
 Now here I am.”